knaw-huc/sd-skosmos/README.md

 The yaml file is used for configuring how to load the vocabulary, and whether it needs to be refreshed at a certain interval.
 Refreshing is mainly useful when the vocabulary is loaded from an external source.

+> #### About supported types
+> When importing vocabularies, keep in mind that you can import any file type which is supported by the database you
+> use.
+Some file types are treated differently by different databases.
+An example is TriG: GraphDB puts all triples and quads
+> from the file into the graph we tell it to use (the `skosmos:sparqlGraph` from the `{vocab-name}.config` file), while
+> Fuseki only imports the triples that are in the default graph in the TriG file.
+Any quads in the file will be ignored.
+>
+> Please check the behavior of your chosen database to determine which format you wish to use.

 #### Local Files Example
 ```yaml
 config: